-Of course, whilst you could quite comfortably spend a few hours simply basking in the sun and enjoying your own company, if you’re going fishing, you want to catch fish!
+Of course, whilst you could quite comfortably spend a few hours simply basking in the sun.
+So, enjoying your own company, if you’re going fishing, you want to catch fish!
 The coves and pools lining the harbour are ideal fishing spots because fish are naturally swept into them due to the aforementioned currents.
-These flows happen daily and create a veritable feast of friendly fishing spots, chief among which sit along the rock walls in Kirribilli, an affluent suburb with a name that actually translates to “good fishing spot” in the old Aboriginal dialect.
+These flows happen daily and create a veritable feast of friendly fishing spots.
+Chief among which sit along the rock walls in Kirribilli, an affluent suburb.
+With a name that actually translates to “good fishing spot” in the old Aboriginal dialect.
 The area definitely lives up to its name.
 It’s one of Sydney’s oldest suburbs and has become renowned as a haven for fishing enthusiasts and hobbyists alike.

-Clarkes Point along the Woolwich Peninsula, meanwhile, not only offers great fishing potential, but picnic benches and BBQs, making it an ideal day out for the whole family.
+Clarkes Point along the Woolwich Peninsula, meanwhile, not only offers great fishing potential.
+Also, picnic benches and BBQs, making it an ideal day out for the whole family.
 For a less picturesque, but no less fruitful (or should that be, fishful?) experience, try casting your line underneath the Iron Cove Bridge on Victoria Road.
-There’s also Five Dock Bay, a popular walking area which might seem a little shallow for anything exciting, but can kick up some flatheads, whiting and bream if you concentrate your fishing a few hours either side of the top of the tide and make sure you cast out far enough.
+There’s also Five Dock Bay, a popular walking area which might seem a little shallow for anything exciting.
+You can kick up some flatheads, whiting and bream.
+If you concentrate your fishing a few hours either side of the top of the tide.
+Please make sure you cast out far enough.

 Types Of Fish